Will.i.am: Technology

 By becoming the first artist to stream a song ("Reaching for the Stars") from the surface of Mars on August 28, 2012, will.i.am made inter-planetary music history.
 The event took place at NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California.
 Expanding his forays into iPhone accessory development, will.i.am announced plans to release a camera enhancer to "dramatically enhance the clarity and definition of iPhone photographs," by effectively making the 8-megapixel sensor into a 14-megapixel one.
 Termed the i.am+, the device was said to be the first in a series of "digital real estate" for the singer.
+In April 2016, it was announced that i.am+ had acquired the Tel Aviv machine-learning technology start-up Sensiya.